galdor/erl-mhttp/doc/handbook.md

 - `compression`: accept compressed responses and automatically decompress them.
 The only compression scheme currently supported is `gzip`.

-Note that for TLS connections, the client uses both the list of TCP options and the list of TLS options.
+For TLS connections, the client uses both the list of TCP options and the list of TLS options.

 # Pool
 A pool is a set of HTTP clients.
 Pools can send requests to any destination